In Iowa, Trump and DeSantis take the campaign to the tailgate tent | KRDO

 “People are recognizing what we’ve done here has been very effective.
 We got a lot more to do, but we’re actually putting in the work that you need to to be able to win,” he told reporters.
 “And I’m actually starting to hear a lot of people saying, ‘Because you’re showing up, I’m supporting you.’”

-Republican presidential hopefuls Vivek Ramaswamy, North Dakota Gov. Doug Burgum and former Alabama Gov. Asa Hutchinson were also at the stadium, taking their pitches to tailgaters.
+Republican presidential hopefuls Vivek Ramaswamy, North Dakota Gov. Doug Burgum and former Arkansas Gov. Asa Hutchinson were also at the stadium, taking their pitches to tailgaters.

 The-CNN-Wire

-Note: CORRECTION: An earlier version of this story misstated the state Asa Hutchinson was governor of.
-Hutchinson served as governor of Arkansas.